slalom/dataops-docs/labs/extracts-as-code.md

 9. Once logs are coming through into CloudWatch, navigate to the S3 Service in your AWS Web Console and open the data bucket.
 Explore the new data files and folder which are landing there in S3.

+## Extra Credit Options

+### Optional Exercise: Explore the new AWS Infrastructure

+_At this point, your infrastructure has deployed successfully to AWS using Terraform.
+In this optional exercise, you'll explore more deeply and review what has been deployed._

+1. Open a new Terminal in the `infra` folder (or reuse an existing one).
+2. Run `terraform show` to print a full output of the tracked Terraform resources.
+3. Search (Ctrl+f) to find each of the following AWS resource types:
+   - `aws_s3_bucket`
+   - `aws_iam_role`
+   - `aws_subnet`
+4. In the file explorer, navigate to the file `terraform.tfstate` in the `infra` folder and open it.
+Search again for the above components, this time from within the state file.
+5. Once you are done exploring, close the `terraform.tfstate` file and note that the file is greyed out in the file explorer.
+Just as with the secrets files we created, this file is likewise automatically excluded from git based upon rules in our project's `.gitignore` file.

 ## Summary